 Northfield is a very small village located in the state of Ohio.
 With a population of 3,637 people and four constituent neighborhoods, Northfield is the 317th largest community in Ohio.

-Northfield is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages, Northfield isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Northfield are a mix of both white- and blue-collar jobs.
 Overall, Northfield is a village of sales and office workers, service providers, and managers.
-There are especially a lot of people living in Northfield who work in office and administrative support (15.30%), management occupations (11.18%), and sales jobs (9.84%).
+There are especially a lot of people living in Northfield who work in office and administrative support (14.86%), management occupations (12.08%), and sales jobs (10.15%).

-The citizens of Northfield are slightly less educated than the national average of 21.84% for the average city or town: 16.20% of adults in Northfield have a bachelor's degree or advanced degree
+The percentage of adults in Northfield with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.21% of adults in Northfield have a bachelor's degree or advanced degree.

 Northfield is a very ethnically-diverse village.
 The people who call Northfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Northfield residents report their race to be White, followed by Asian.
 Important ancestries of people in Northfield include Polish, Italian, Irish, and English.